qw2208/disparity-matching/README.md

 4. "dpmatching.py" is dp algorithm which could be implemented on CPU.
 5. "imL.png" and "imR.png" are input left images and right images.

-Execution of dp algorithm and sad are around 0.2-0.4s on GPU.
+Execution of dp algorithm and sad are around 0.2-0.4s on GPU and 10^-3 matching.
 We also enclosed disparity maps we derived.

 `This is a code by Qingwei Wu and Reixuan Zhang`
 > Please feel free to contact me: qw2208@columbia.edu